 Within hours, the possibility that the flare might have been caused by an artefact or flashing satellite was ruled out when two other amateur astronomers found that they had also caught the event in their own images of Jupiter taken at the same time.

-German amateur Andre Fleckstein, observing in infrared light, and Thomas Riessler, who is actually a professional astronomer, both recorded a brief flash at the right moment in their own CCD movies of Jupiter.
+Two German amateur astronomers, Andre Fleckstein, observing in infrared light, and Thomas Riessler, both recorded a brief flash at the right moment in their own CCD movies of Jupiter.
+(A previous version of this article wrongly described Riessler as a professional astronomer.
+We apologise for the error and are happy to make the correction.)

 Reports of their observations, together with enhancements by Marc Delcroix to show the flash more clearly, can be found on the Astrosurf and Astrotreff forums.
 Marc runs a project to detect impact flashes on Jupiter, and you can find out more about it here.